-Additional Medicaid Services that are covered for you What you must pay when you get these services Adult Mental Health Crisis Services Comprehensive Psychiatric Emergency Program (CPEP): A hospital-based program which provides crisis supports and beds for extended observation (up to 72 hours) to individuals who need emergency mental health services.
-Mobile Crisis and Telephonic Crisis Services: An in-community service that responds to individuals experiencing a mental health and/or addiction crisis.
-Crisis Residential Programs: A short term residence that provides 24 hours per day services up to 28 days, for individuals experiencing mental health symptoms or challenges in daily life that makes symptoms worse.
-Services can help avoid a hospital stay and support the return to your community. \$0 copay No prior authorization required.
-Contact your Care Team for more information.
+Additional Medicaid Services that are covered for you What you must pay when you get these services Adult Mental Health Crisis Services Comprehensive Psychiatric Emergency Program (CPEP): A hospital-based program which provides crisis supports and beds for extended observation (up to 72 hours) to individuals who need emergency mental health services. \$0 copay No prior authorization required.
+Contact your Care Team for more information. • Mobile Crisis and Telephonic Crisis Services: An in-community service that responds to individuals experiencing a mental health and/or addiction crisis. • Crisis Residential Programs: A short term residence that provides 24 hours per day services up to 28 days, for individuals experiencing mental health symptoms or challenges in daily life that makes symptoms worse.
+Services can help avoid a hospital stay and support the return to your community.
 Adult Outpatient Addiction Services Opioid Treatment Centers (OTP) are OASAS certified sites where medication to treat opioid dependency is given.
 These medications can include methadone, buprenorphine, and suboxone.
-These \$0 copay May require prior authorization.
+These facilities also offer counseling and educational services.
+In many cases, you can get ongoing services at an OTP clinic over your lifetime. \$0 copay May require prior authorization.
 Contact your Care Team for more information.